Praneethtkonda/web-crawler/server/README.md

 Note: Docker is must needed for this setup to work and run

-Navigate to the server folder and run docker compose up to bring up the containers.
+Navigate to the root folder and run docker compose up to bring up the containers.

 The server is a container setup consisting of the following containers